 (3) In deciding whether or not to give the approval referred to in subregulation (2), the processor concerned shall take into account the area of land required within the agreed distance from Perth as allowed in the latest cost of production survey conducted by the Department at the time that processor gave notice under subregulation (1) of regulation 4.

+[Regulation 7 amended in Gazette 2 Mar 2010 p.
+832 and 833.]

 8. Procedure when matters in dispute

-(1) When a grower considers that a processor with whom he is under agreement has failed to allow him the opportunity to share in expansion when demand required an increase in the output of that processor, the grower may apply to the secretary to the Committee for the matter in dispute to be placed before the Committee for determination under section 18 of the Act.
+(1) When a grower considers that a processor with whom he or she has a grower agreement has failed to allow him or her the opportunity to share in expansion when demand required an increase in the output of that processor, the grower may apply to the secretary to the Committee for the matter in dispute to be placed before the Committee for determination under section 18 of the Act.

 (2) If application is made to the secretary to the Committee by either a grower or a processor for a matter in dispute to be placed before the Committee for determination under section 18 of the Act at a time when the processor has given notice under subregulation (1) of regulation 4, a person shall not commence construction of any of the proposed new growing facilities until that matter has been finally determined in a manner which enables that construction to take place.